jaanga/jaanga.github.io/gestification-r2/flick-to-select-leap-threejs/readme.md

 -->

+When virtual hands, you may want to change or selections options fairly continuously without constantly having to look at where your hand is

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->

+* Instead of having to move the hand to particular locations, you bring the selection objects to wherever the hand is
+* The action of selecting an object relies on your brain's excellent positional memory capabilities and not making the correct gesture or pose

 ### Vision
 <!--  a descriptive picture of a desired future state -->

+* Facilitate the fingers/old brain communication capabilities
+* Enable your fingers to talk

 ## Things to Do / Road Map